AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 The photo, below left, of a train just south of Lake Valley dates from about 1900.
 (Lizard Rock of Monument Peak can be seen in the background.

-The Mountain Pride is currently on display in the museum at the Lincoln Historic Site, Lincoln, New Mexico.
+The Mountain Pride is currently on display in the Hillsboro Historical Museum, Hillsboro, New Mexico.
+The photograph, below left, was taken at the Lincoln Historic Site in Lincoln, New Mexico when the stage was exhibited there.

 In 1902 the Mister family purchased the stage coach line which operated between Lake Valley and Kingston (via Hillsboro) from the Orchard’s.
 The Misters stopped operating the line in 1916 and on January 7, 1918, Frederick W. Mister and his wife Nancy sold their stage line to William D. Slease.